Acupuncture Reduces Stress & Strengthens the Immune System – Concord Center Acupuncture and Herbal Medicine

 How can this be possible?
 Acupuncture needles are metal and we already know that metal is an excellent conductor of energy.
 Acupuncture points are surrounded by a greater concentration of nerve endings than in other nearby areas of the body.
 Because the nervous system uses energy to send its messages and acupuncture allows us to conduct and adjust the flow of energy, you can begin to see how acupuncture works to reduce stress and improve our immune system!

 We cannot always reduce the stressors in our lives but we can change how our body reacts to them.
 Acupuncture is a tool that helps our bodies reverse and cope with the negative effects of stress.
 It naturally regulates our nervous system which leads to a better functioning immune system.
 By creating a sense of profound relaxation, acupuncture also improves our overall state of mind.
 When we feel better, both physically and mentally, we are healthier and may even be able to make the healthy changes in our lives that we have been wanting to make.
-As you begin this new year why not add regular acupuncture treatments to your routine in order to give yourself the best advantage for having both a happy and healthy new year!
+As you begin your journey to better health, why not add regular acupuncture treatments to your routine?!
 Don’t wait until stress has caused a major health problem for you.
-Make your health a priority this year by reducing stress.
+Make your health a priority by reducing stress.
 Remember that a major focus of acupuncture is on preventing illness… not just treating it.
 Acupuncture can be an invaluable tool for helping us cope with stress and prevent allergies, colds, flu and other illnesses.

 1. Friedman MM, et al. Family nursing: Research, theory, and practice (5th ed.).
 2003.
 Upper Saddle River, NJ: Prentice Hall.